jackjack82/odoo-addons/sale_order_splitting/README.rst

 ========================
-Sale and Purcahse order splitting
+Sale order splitting
 ========================

-This module allows users to split sale and purchase order lines at invoice validation.
+This module allows users to split sale order lines at invoice validation.
+The original order line gets the amount and value of the related invoice line, while a new line is set with the amount remained.

 Bug Tracker